 Most people have heard about the Russian winter, and consequently choose to pay a visit to Moscow in the summer.
-With over six million tourists visiting the city every single year, the inhabitants have become accustomed to tourism, and more and more are taking the trip to what is the world’s largest country in terms of area.
+According to Abbreviation Finder, with over six million tourists visiting the city every single year, the inhabitants have become accustomed to tourism, and more and more are taking the trip to what is the world’s largest country in terms of area.
 Get ready for a visit to a culturally rich country, with sights such as Red Square and a whole bunch of exciting museums.

 Recommended hotels in Moscow